Reading

 .setCancelable(false)

-.setPositiveButton("Yes", new DialogInterface.OnClickListener() {
+.setPositiveButton("Yes"new DialogInterface.OnClickListener() {

 public void onClick(DialogInterface dialog, int id) {